MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-revoscaler.md

 Local is the default, and it supports the full range of data source inputs.
 As its name suggests, a local compute context uses only the physical cores of the local computer.
 Local compute context is provided by RevoScaleR on both R Client and Machine Learning Server instances.

 Remote compute context requires the explicit creation of a compute context object, a single logical object defining location (a remote network resource that has Machine Learning Server and local data) and modes of processing (such as wait versus no-wait jobs).
-Remote compute context is supported for RevoScaleR analytical functions that can be performed in a distributed fashion, and is available on these platforms in Machine Learning Server only: HDInsight, Hadoop (both MapReduce and Spark), Teradata, SQL Server, and Machine Learning Server (Windows and Linux).
+Remote compute context is supported for RevoScaleR analytical functions that can be performed in a distributed fashion, and is available on these platforms in Machine Learning Server only: HDInsight, Hadoop (Spark), Teradata, SQL Server, and Machine Learning Server (Windows and Linux).
 For more information, see [Compute Context](concept-what-is-compute-context.md).

 ### Efficiently Storing and Retrieving Data